Computation of orders and cycle lengths of automorphisms of finite solvable groups: Complexity analysis

 \subsection{Complexity analysis for the rest of Algorithms \ref{algo1} and \ref{algo2}}

 Note that we have already given details on how to carry out the computations in the remaining steps of the two algorithms in Subsection \ref{subsec2P1}.
+Set $P:=\langle X\mid R\rangle$, the presentation of $G$ from the input of Algorithms \ref{algo1} and \ref{algo2}.
+We do not go into as much detail as in Subsection \ref{subsec3P1} here, particularly since at this point, we are only interested in proving subexponential complexity.
+We will, however, mention what we consider to be the most important ideas of the remaining complexity analysis.

-For Algorithm \ref{algo1}, note that Theorem \ref{mainTheo3} does not cover the last bullet point (the computation of $\alpha^+$), but this can be easily handled via the computed isomorphism $P\rightarrow P^+$.
-The coefficients of the matrices $M_i$ from Step 6 can be read off directly from the representation of $\alpha^+$.
-Moreover, the number $r$ and the dimension of each $M_i$ is bounded from above by the composition length of $G$, hence also by the input length $l(P)$.
-That the computation of the $o_i$ requires expectedly subexponentially (in $l(P)$) many bit operations therefore follows from \cite{CL97a} and the considerations on integer factorization from Subsection \ref{subsec2P1}.
-After computing each $o_i$ and their least common multiple $o$ (see Step 8), we compute $\beta^+=(\alpha^+)^o$ directly with regard to $Y$, using the square and multiply approach from Lemma \ref{squareMultiplyLem}(1) with respect to the collection algorithm of $P^+$, which is okay since the (subexponential) bound given in \cite[Theorem, p.~2]{Hof04a} only depends on parameters of the abstract group $G$ (one could, of course, also use the \enquote{emulation strategy} from the proof of Lemma \ref{modifyPcgsLem} to reduce the complexity of at least that step to $\O(l(P)^c\Coll(P))$ bit operations for some absolute constant $c$).
-The same applies to the potential further automorphism exponentiations in Step 13.
+For Algorithm \ref{algo1}, observe that Theorem \ref{mainTheo3} does not cover the last bullet point (the computation of the $\vec{g}$-exponent matrix of $\alpha$), but this can be easily handled via the computed isomorphism $P\rightarrow\langle Y\mid S\rangle$.
+The coefficients of the matrices $M_i$ from Step 6 can be read off directly from the $\vec{g}$-exponent matrix of $\alpha$.
+Moreover, the number $r$ and the dimension of each $M_i$ are bounded from above by the composition length $d(P)$ of $G$, hence also by the presentation input length $\ell(P)$.
+That the computation of the numbers $o_i$ requires expectedly subexponentially (in $\ell(P)$) many bit operations therefore follows from \cite{CL97a} and the considerations on integer factorization from Subsection \ref{subsec2P1}.
+After computing each $o_i$ and their least common multiple $o$ (see Step 8), we compute the $\vec{g}$-exponent matrix $\beta=\alpha^o$ using the square-and-multiply approach from Lemma \ref{squareMultiplyLem}(3) with respect to the collection algorithm of $\langle Y\mid S\rangle$, which is okay since the (subexponential) bound on the multiplication complexity given in \cite[Theorem, p.~2]{Hof04a} only depends on parameters of the abstract group $G$ (one could, of course, also use the \enquote{emulation strategy} from the proof of Lemma \ref{modifyPcgsLem} to reduce the complexity of at least that step to $O(\ell(P)^c\Coll(P))$ bit operations for some absolute constant $c$).
+The same applies to the potential further computations of automorphism powers in Step 13.